arc-eng/cli-demo/generate-rank-select/analysis/daily-report.md

 done
 ```
 - **Command Explanation**:
-  - `pilot --no-sync --verbose --repo "$project" task -o "$project/$today.md" -f generate-report.md.jinja2`: This command uses the PR Pilot CLI to generate a report for each specified project.
+  - `pilot --no-sync --verbose --repo "$project" task -o "$project/$today.md" -f generate-report.md.jinja2`: This command uses the Arcane CLI to generate a report for each specified project.
 The report is saved in a Markdown file named with the current date.

 **Jinja Template in `generate-report.md.jinja2`**:
 ```jinja